Ceres (mythology): Ceres and Proserpina

-Towards the end of the Second Punic War, around 205 BC, an officially recognised joint cult to Ceres and her daughter Proserpina was brought to Rome from Southern Italy (part of Magna Graecia) along with Greek priestesses to serve it.
+Towards the end of the Second Punic War, around 205 BC, an officially recognised joint cult to Ceres and her daughter Proserpina was brought to Rome from southern Italy (Magna Graecia) along with Greek priestesses to serve it.
 In Rome, this was known as the ritus graecus Cereris; its priestesses were granted Roman citizenship so that they could pray to the gods "with a foreign and external knowledge, but with a domestic and civil intention"; the recruitment of respectable matrons seems to acknowledge the civic value of the cult.
 It was based on ancient, ethnically Greek cults to Demeter, most notably the Thesmophoria to Demeter and Persephone, whose cults and myths also provided a basis for the Eleusinian Mysteries.

 From the end of the 3rd century BC, Demeter's temple at Enna, in Sicily, was acknowledged as Ceres's oldest, most authoritative cult centre, and Libera was recognised as Proserpina, Roman equivalent to Demeter's daughter Persephone.
 Their joint cult recalls Demeter's search for Persephone, after the latter's abduction into the underworld by Hades.
 The new, women-only cult to "mother and maiden" took its place alongside the old; it made no reference to Liber.
 Thereafter, Ceres was offered two separate and distinctive forms of official cult at the Aventine.
 Both might have been supervised by the male flamen Cerialis but otherwise, their relationship is unclear.
 The older form of cult included both men and women, and probably remained a focus for plebeian political identity and discontent.
-The new form identified its exclusively females initiates and priestesses as upholders of Rome's traditional, patrician-dominated social hierarchy and morality.
+The new form identified its exclusively female initiates and priestesses as upholders of Rome's traditional, patrician-dominated social hierarchy and morality.